-Through the collaborative work of its members, the UUCC will oversee all undergraduate curricular issues including responsibility for General Education Requirements (minimum 30 credit hours inclusive of the University Core Education Curriculum); review and approve new degree program proposals; review and approve proposed changes to requirements in the major; review and approve proposed curriculum changes including course additions and deletions; and review other curricular matters effecting the undergraduate curriculum as a whole, including additional sources of academic credit such as AP, IB and Cambridge test scores and credits from approved organizations for consideration to course equivalency.
-All schools with undergraduate programs, through their deans, retain responsibility for curriculum development and revisions as well as the ongoing management of courses and programs within their respective areas.
+Through the collaborative work of its members, the UUCC will oversee all undergraduate curricular issues, including responsibility for general education requirements (minimum 30 credit hours); review and approve new degree program proposals; review and approve proposed changes to requirements in majors and programs; review and approve proposed curriculum changes, including course additions and deletions; and review other curricular matters affecting the undergraduate curriculum as a whole, including additional sources of academic credit such as AP, IB and Cambridge test scores, and credits from approved organizations for consideration as course equivalency.
+All schools with undergraduate programs, through their deans, retain responsibility for curriculum development and revisions as well as ongoing management of courses and programs within their respective areas.

 Specifically, the primary duty of the committee is to review all undergraduate curriculum proposals, changes and deletions plus other related actions proposed by the schools in order to ensure academic quality, curricular consistency and availability of appropriate resources, as well as to avoid curricular duplication.
 When appropriate, the committee will make recommendations to schools with undergraduate programs to facilitate the above-stated goals.